 How Open AI’s image generating system DALL-E 2 sees me:

-Pilar is the recipient of numerous awards, which in 2021 include MACLA’s Cultura Power Fellowship, in 2020 include the Community Rapid Response Award of Headlands Center for the Arts, and in 2019 include the City of Emeryville Community Grants Program, the Local Impact Award of the California Arts Council and the National Endowment for the Arts.
-Past awards include a Post-Doctoral Fellowship in Digital Humanities and New Media with the Hub for Innovative Exchange at the University of Winnipeg, the UC Davis Presidential Pre-Doctoral Fellowship, the Puffin Foundation Award, the Creative Capital Award, the Creative Work Fund Award, the Potrero Nuevo Fund Award and two nominations for a Rockefeller Award.
+Pilar is the recipient of numerous awards, which include the 2025-27 HUMAN (Humanities Understanding of the Machine Assisted Nexus) Fellowship and Residency of Ragdale and Lake Forest College; a 2024 TTT Feral BioArt Residency in Crete, Greece; a 2022 Memes as Social Practice Residency at UC Santa Cruz; a 2021 Cultura Power Fellowship of MACLA/Movimiento de Arte y Cultura Latino Americana; a 2020 Community Rapid Response Award of Headlands Center for the Arts, and in 2019 include the City of Emeryville Community Grants Program, the Local Impact Award of the California Arts Council and the National Endowment for the Arts.
+Past awards include a Post-Doctoral Fellowship in Digital Humanities and New Media with the Hub for Innovative Exchange at the University of Winnipeg, the UC Davis Presidential Pre-Doctoral Fellowship, the Puffin Foundation Award, the Creative Work Fund Award, the Potrero Nuevo Fund Award and two nominations for a Rockefeller Award.
 Her most recent writing has been featured in Performance, Religion and Spirituality; ROAR; Feminist & Scholar Online; Lateral Journal of the Cultural Studies Association, Women's Eco Artists Dialogue; Dance Current, KATALOG, localflux, and h+Magazine.
 She has co-written and solo authored book chapters dating back to 2001.
 Her work has been written about in journals and books, and she was featured in a book on inspirational women by Cathleen Rountree, On Women Turning Thirty: Making Choices, Finding Meaning (2000).

 Pilar has a PhD in Performance Studies, with designated emphases in Studies in Performance Practice as Research and in Feminist Theory and Research from the University of California, Davis; a Bachelor of Arts in Intermedia Arts from Mills College; studied Max/MSP/Jitter with Bob Ostertag at UC Davis; took workshops in RFID tag creation (Zapped!) with Beatriz de Costa, Jamie Schulte and Brooke Singer; basic robots creation with Elise Baldwin; and workshops at Video Pool in Winnipeg in electronic circuitry, Arduino and PureData programming with artists Ken Gregory and Andy Rudolph; DIY technology design with artist Andrew Milne; and Wet Lab biotech practices with Niki Sperou.